 So what can we learn from this story?
 Not to put the heroism of the officer on the back burner, but perhaps this incident will show all companies that service large numbers of people, such as public transportation services, that they need to be prepared for the world’s biggest killer.
 With a variety of conditions resulting in heart attacks, and no way to predict when they will happen, the time has come for defibrillators and well stocked first aid kits to be on hand on every bus, train, and station and for all officials to be trained to use them.

-Sudden cardiac arrest affects six million people worldwide every year.
-It kills over 60,000 adults in the UK annually, and 270 children every year.
-The statistics speak for themselves: chances of survival out of hospital are incredibly low at less than 6%.
+Sudden cardiac arrest affects millions of people worldwide every year.
+It’s estimated that over 30,000 adults suffer from cardiac arrest in the UK annually.
+The statistics speak for themselves: chances of survival out of hospital are incredibly low at less than 10%.
 In fact, your chance of surviving sudden cardiac arrest decreases by 10% with every minute that passes.
 To put that into perspective, on average, ambulance response times in the UK are above 11 minutes.